 19 “The first offspring of every womb belongs to me, including all the firstborn males of your livestock, whether from herd or flock.
 20 Redeem the firstborn donkey with a lamb, but if you do not redeem it, break its neck.
 Redeem all your firstborn sons.
 (Exod.
 34:19-20)

 A donkey is an unclean animals, but a lamb was not.
 No one can make a vow with a firstborn clean animal, for it already belonged to the Lord.

-However, if the man offered an animal an unclean animal, then he could redeem if by adding 20% of the priest’s valuation.
+However, if the man offered an unclean animal, then he could redeem if by adding 20% of the priest’s valuation.
 But if he does not redeem it, the priest can sell it.

 Things Permanently Devoted to the Lord (vv.
 28-29)

 These are spoils of war devoted completely to the Lord.
 They are called ḥērem pronounced (kheh-rehm) or something totally devoted to the Lord or to evil.
 In this case it was devoted to the Lord because it was evil, and this act of devoting it entailed destroying it because it was necessary to protect the social fabric of ancient Israel.
 Some of the Canaanites did awful things that deserved the death penalty, like sacrificing children in fire to the gods right outside (later) Jerusalem.
 But these “devoted” towns were not numerous.
 Also, for the non-devoted towns God gave the Israelites the command to drive them out (Deut.
 7).